-- It’s our role as a professional association to advocate on policy areas impacting the businesses and communities in which our members work
+- It’s our role as a professional body to advocate in the public good on policy areas that impact our members and the profession

-- Our advocacy work centres on drafting policy submissions to government and standard-setting bodies, with input from our members
+- Our advocacy work centres on drafting policy submissions to government, regulators and standard-setting bodies, with input from our members

 - Policy submissions are framed by a set of guiding principles that articulate our values and objectives